jameslikeslinux/docker-unifi-protect/README.md

 After a minute or so for the service to start, visit `http://<ip-of-the-container>:7080/`.

-If you need to jump into the running container, do so with the `resin-xbuild` wrapper like:
+If you need to jump into the running container, do so with the `qemu-aarch64-static` wrapper like:

 ```
-docker exec -it unifi-protect resin-xbuild -c bash
+docker exec -it unifi-protect qemu-aarch64-static -execve bash
 ```

 Otherwise, you will get an "unknown format" error.